Saima Noor

-Saima Noor is a Pakistani actress who appears in Pakistani films and television dramas.
-She rose to prominence after starring in the film Choorian (1998), which is regarded as one of the highest-grossing Pakistani films of all time.
+Saima Noor (born 5 May 1967) is a Pakistani actress who appears in Pakistani films and television dramas.
+She rose to prominence after starring in the Punjabi film Choorian (1998), which is regarded as one of the highest-grossing Pakistani films of all time.
 Some of her other notable film credits include Buddha Gujjar (2002), Majajan (2006), and Bhai Log (2011), all of which were commercial successes.
 She was one of the country's leading film actresses during the 1990s and early 2000s.

 Saima's film work spans many genres, including the supernatural film Naag aur Nagin (2005) and the biographical film Salute (2016).
-She has also established a career in the Pakistani television industry and has appeared in various television series, including Rang Laaga (2015), Yeh Mera Deewanapan Hai (2015), and Babban Khala Ki Betiyann (2018–2019).
+She has subsequently also established a career in the Pakistani television industry and has appeared in various television series, including Rang Laaga (2015), Yeh Mera Deewanapan Hai (2015), Babban Khala Ki Betiyann (2018–2019), and Main Manto Nahi Hoon (2025).

 In 2005, she married director Syed Noor with whom she has worked on a number of films.